tkelman/julia/doc/src/manual/parallel-computing.md

 occur.
 Calling [`yield()`](@ref) explicitly allows for other tasks to be scheduled.

-Thus, a task executing a [`ccall`](@ref) effectively prevents the Julia scheduler from executing any other tasks till the call returns.
+Thus, a task executing a [`ccall`](@ref) effectively prevents the Julia scheduler from executing any other tasks until the call returns.
 This is true for all calls into external libraries.
 Exceptions are calls into custom C code that call back into Julia (which may then yield) or C code that calls `jl_yield()` (C equivalent of [`yield()`](@ref)).